Indonesia struggles to get aid to quake survivors, rescue continues

 Monday's quake was particularly deadly because it struck a densely populated area at a depth of just 10 km (6 miles).
 Poor construction standards also caused buildings to collapse, leading to many deaths, officials said.

+Rebuilding Cianjur must adhere to seismic design codes, said David Sanderson, a disaster risk reduction expert with the School of Built Environment at Australia's University of New South Wales.

+"Unless carefully managed, rebuilding can be sporadic, incomplete and not cognisant of future earthquake risk," he said.

-(Reporting by Stefanno Sulaiman; Additional reporting by Ananda Teresia; Writing by Stanley Widianto; Editing by Kanupriya Kapoor and William Mallard)
+(Additional reporting by Ananda Teresia; Writing by Stanley Widianto; Editing by Kanupriya Kapoor, William Mallard and Raissa Kasolowsky)

 ((Widianto.Stanley@thomsonreuters.com;))